eaglerock1337/marks.dev/site/homelab.md

 My first demo app on the cluster was [hlc-blinky](https://gitlab.com/eaglerock-hlc/hlc-blinky), which blinked the Raspberry Pi's power and activity LEDs to demonstrate the cluster's ability to manage and scale applications.
 However, I didn't get much more accomplished than this because I was unable to set up storage on the cluster.

 As it turns out, Kubernetes was still fairly young in development and as a cloud-native application, it was not well-suited to running on baremetal hardware at the time.
-The few available built-in storage providers didn't provide a good option, and while I had the idea to attempt GlusterFS as a solution, I never get it working.
+The few available built-in storage providers didn't provide a good option, and while I had the idea to attempt GlusterFS as a solution, I was never able to get it working.

 ### hlc mark 2